8 tips to avoid bed bugs when traveling

-Despite all of the alarming stories, photos and tips that are floating around out there, HI Travel Tales has to point out that we have personally never seen or experienced bed bugs.
+Despite all of the alarming stories, photos and tips that are floating around out there, we have to point out that we have personally never seen or experienced bed bugs.
 Do NOT suddenly get paranoid.
 Or stop traveling.
 As bed bug researcher Virginia Tech professor of entomology, Dini M. Miller, points out in her excellent video (watch video below), there is no reason not to travel.
 If you see a bed bug, don’t freak out.
 It really is not that big a deal.
 Just don’t let them hitchhike home with you.

 What the heck is a bed bug?

 A bed bug is a very small, wingless insect that survives by feeding on the blood of humans and animals when they sleep.
 They travel easily between rooms, buildings and even cities, often by hitchhiking along in belongings – suitcases are prime locations for first-class bed bug transport.
 Adults are up to 1/4 inch (7 mm) in length (about the size of a small apple seed) with an oval, flat, wide body and a very short, wide head.
 They are brown, but darken to a blood-red color after feeding.
 The young are minute, 1/16 of an inch (1.5 mm) or less in length; while lighter in color, they also darken to a blood-red color after a meal.
 Bed bug eggs are white and approximately 1/32 of an inch (1 mm) in length, making them nearly impossible to see.
 Fecal droppings (brown or black stains that look like pepper flakes) and exoskeletons they shed (as they grow) are evidence bed bugs are out and about.

 Bed bugs are active at night, and are attracted by the carbon dioxide produced when a human or animal exhales.
 They hide quite effectively in very small locations – behind picture frames, in electrical outlets, inside box springs, in mattress pads, behind wallpaper, in night tables, etc.